 Gangtok Tourist Attractions

 We have put together this post for you to explore the popular destinations in and around Gangtok.
-Some of these places are within the city, few nearby and can be visited by hiring a day cab.
+Some of these places are within the city, a few nearby and can be visited by hiring a day cab.
 Distant places of interests can be explored by conducted tours off-Gangtok.

 Places to visit in Gangtok City